 In such cases, Windows will not recognize the drive until users initialize and format it.

 Do all new hard drives need formatting?
-You do not need to format a new hard drive if the manufacturer has already formatted it and set up a suitable file system.
+You do not need to format a new hard drive if the manufacturer shipped it already formatted it with a suitable file system.

 A drive’s file system determines how files are stored and which operating system can read or write to them.
 For example, you must format hard drives with the ext3 file system to use them on Windows.